What to Ask at My Pulmonologist Appointment?

 Being a Respiratory Therapist, I am on the front lines with people who are really struggling to breathe.
 Sometimes I am also the patient as I also have severe asthma.
 Being able to relate to my patients and to really know what it feels like to have that air hunger helps me have so much more empathy and compassion when treating them.

 One question I am asked just about every time a person is discharged from the hospital, especially when they are new to breathing difficulty, is what they need to ask their doctor when they have their post-hospital follow-up appointment.
 I also get asked this same question when I see people in the clinic setting for Pulmonary (lung) Function Testing before they meet with their new Asthma Specialist or Pulmonologist appointment for the first time.

-What do I ask my Pulmonologist at my First Appointment?
+What questions do I ask at my first Pulmonologist appointment?

 Your list of immediate concerns

 What is bothering you right now when it comes to your breathing and your asthma?
 Write everything down ahead of time and take your list with you.
 I still do this.
 It’s so easy to forget and having that list prevents me from walking out the office doors & kicking myself for forgetting to ask that one important question.